yrzam/findb/README.md

 ```
 asset_storage_id - points to storage and asset that took part in in transaction, direction is determined by the sign of [amount]
 amount - numeric, can be negative
-reason_fin_asset_storage_id - (optional) financial asset, due to which transaction has occurred.
+reason_fin_asset_storage_id - (optional) indirectly points to the financial asset, due to which transaction has occurred.
 This must be not manipulation with the asset itself, but the byproduct of its ownership
-reason_phys_asset_id - (optional) physical asset, due to which transaction has occurred.
+reason_phys_asset_ownership_id - (optional) indirectly points to the physical asset, due to which transaction has occurred.
 This must be not manipulation with the asset itself, but the byproduct of its ownership
 ...
 ```